 Least-toxic chemistry labs

 This collection of fully-scripted, least-toxic chemistry labs is ready for use by high school chemistry teachers.
 The set includes student and teacher guides and meets the Washington State Educational Learning Requirements

 School Chemical List

 A searchable database of more than 1,000 school chemicals provides information on hazards arising from acute or chronic exposures.
 It also describes proper chemical storage, the usefulness of chemicals in lab experiments, recommended maximum grade levels, and proper disposal of waste or leftover chemicals.
-The database can create an XCEL spreadsheet that can be used as the school’s chemical inventory.
+The database can create an EXCEL spreadsheet that can be used as the school’s chemical inventory.

 Science Lab Safety Checklist

 The Science Classroom and Lab Reference is a resource designed to help schools comply with health and safety practices required by code and incorporate recommended guidelines to ensure prudent practices.
-The Reference is designed for on-line use or to be downloaded and used as a checklist during annual safety inspections.
+The Reference is designed for online use or to be downloaded and used as a checklist during annual safety inspections.

 Mercury in Schools rule